atomiswave2/Lakka_Random_Game_Boot/README.md

 # Lakka_Random_Game_Boot
 Do you hate having to choose a game?
 Not sure what game you feel like playing when you start your emulation station?

-This will pick a random rom file for the Lakka Linux Distro when you turn on your computer/
+This will pick a random rom file for the Lakka Linux Distro when you turn on your computer!

 autostart.sh will need to be copied into /storage/.config/autostart.sh